-Cutting crown moulding using this method does not require a bevel cut.
+The advantage to cutting crown molding using this method is that no bevel cut is required.
 Minute changes in the mitre angle can be made without affecting the bevel angle.
-When corners other than 90° are encountered, the saw can be quickly and easily adjusted for them.
+This way, when corners other than 90 ° are encountered, the saw can be quickly and easily adjusted for them.
+Use the crown molding fence accessory to maintain the angle at which the molding will be on the wall.

-Instructions for Cutting Crown Moulding Angled Between the Fence and Base of the Saw for All Cuts (Fig. V2)
+Instructions for Cutting Crown Molding Angled Between the Fence and Base of the Saw for All Cuts

-- 1. Angle the moulding so the bottom of the moulding (the part which goes against the wall when installed) is against the fence 13 and the top of the moulding is resting on the saw table 17. - 2.
-The angled "flats" on the back of the moulding must rest squarely on the fence and saw table.
+- Angle the molding so the bottom of the molding (part which goes against the wall when installed) is against the fence and the top of the molding is resting on the base of the saw, as shown in Figure V.. - 2.
+The angled "flats" on the back of the molding must rest squarely on the fence and base of the saw.

-Inside Corner Outside Corner Left side Mitre right at 45° Mitre left at 45° Right side Save right side of cut Mitre left at 45° Save right side of cut Mitre right at 45° - Save left side of cut Save left side of cut
+Inside corner Outside corner Left side 1.
+Mitre right 45° 2.
+Save right side of cut 1.
+Mitre left 45° 2.
+Save right side of cut Right side 1.
+Mitre left 45° 2.
+Save left side of cut 1.
+Mitre right 45° 2.
+Save left side of cut